 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-The recent systems have largely been letdowns in the Midwest in what has been a horrible week overall for storm observing community.
+The recent systems have largely been letdowns in the Midwest in what has been a horrible week overall for storm photography community.
 Here are quick rundowns of my recent expeditions.

 March 25: Non-severe storms in the St. Louis metro